plotly/academy/_react/5-immutable-data.md

 > If you want to follow along with the initial explanations, you'll have to `npm install immutable`!

-ImmutableJS exports this nice little `fromJS` function that allows us to create immutable data structures from your standard JavaScript objects and arrays. (also adds a `toJS` method to make objects and arrays out of them again) Let's create an immutable object:
+ImmutableJS exports this nice little `fromJS` function that allows us to create immutable data structures from your standard JavaScript objects and arrays. (it also adds a `toJS` method to make objects and arrays out of them again) Let's create an immutable object:

 ```JS
 import { fromJS } from 'immutable';